 Q: Who pays for fuel?
 Will I be paying for the costs of people driving my car?

 A: You pay for all of the fuel that goes through the vehicle.
-If the Borrower needs to refuel, they use a fuel card that’s in the car.
+If the Borrower needs to refuel, they fill up and the charge will passed on to you.
 But you get paid for each kilometre that Borrowers drive, to cover you for both the fuel that Borrowers use, and the wear and tear from that driving.

 Q: What if someone gets a fine while they’re driving my car?